minio/docs/source/administration/object-management/create-lifecycle-management-expiration-rule.rst

       --noncurrent-expire-days NONCURRENT_DAYS \
       --expire-delete-marker

-- To expire all versions of an object with no delete marker, include :mc-cmd:`~mc ilm rule add --expire-all-object-versions`.
+- To expire all versions of an object, include :mc-cmd:`~mc ilm rule add --expire-all-object-versions`.
+  This expiration only applies to objects without a ``DeleteMarker`` as the latest or current version.

   .. code-block:: shell
      :class: copyable